staysail/nova-cdragon/C-Dragon.novaextension/README.md

 ## 🛡️ Security Considerations 🛡️

 You may notice that this extension needs entitlements to access the network and to read and write local files.
 These are used solely to support updating the language server.
-No files outside of the extension's private area are accessed directly, and the only requests made are read-only unauthenticated requests to access the public release information and actually download the binary needed for _clangd_.
+No files outside of the extension's private area are accessed directly.
+The only requests made are read-only unauthenticated requests to access the public release information and actually download the binary needed for _clangd_.